Melissa ONLINE TFA

 Speaking of presumption; I tend to vote it on it a lot because many people end up not winning anything.
 So in the case that there doesn’t seem to be any offense for any team I default to presumption.
 Most of the time for me that means neg, but if there’s an alternative advocacy on the flow then it goes aff.
 If you have a different model of presumption in mind - make it an argument, but otherwise that's how I vote.

-I wouldn't say that I have a high threshold for T, as in I'm not a college policy debater who thinks ascribing words to meanings is proto-fascist or something.
-I will vote on T if you win it, but you need to win each part of the T: interp, violation, standards, and voters.
+I wouldn't say that I have a high threshold for T, I will vote on T if you win it, but you need to win each part of the T: interp, violation, standards, and voters.
+(Theoretically you could get me to vote on a T with just an interp, violation, and standards if you win that a stock FW is good)

 The "all three branches T" is really popular right now.
 I'll vote on it, but it's the worst T argument.
 Nothing uses all three branches because that's not how government works.